Measurement of the branching fractions and longitudinal polarisations of $B^0_{(s)} \to K^{*0} \kern 0.18em \overline{\kern -0.18em K}{}^{*0}$ decays: Event selection

 \section{Event selection}

 Offline requirements are used to select the signal and normalisation candidates.
 Four charged hadron tracks displaced from any PV are selected, each required to have momentum in the range $p\in[3,100]\gevc$ and $\pt > 500\mevc$.
 Two of the oppositely charged tracks must be consistent with the kaon mass hypothesis and two with the pion mass hypothesis, which are distinguished by requirements on the difference in the log-likelihood of the two different mass hypotheses, based on information from the RICH detectors.
-For the signal modes, all four tracks must be consistent with originating from the same vertex and $K^\pm \pi^\mp$ pairs are required to lie within the elastic scattering region from the $K\pi$ to $K\eta$ thresholds, corresponding to a mass in the range $[633, 1042]\mevcc$, which is explicitly the phase-space region in which this analysis is performed.
-The four tracks are combined to produce a $B$ candidate which must originate from the PV and have a mass in the range $[5000, 5800]\mevcc$.
+For the signal modes, all four tracks must be consistent with originating from the same vertex and $K^\pm \pi^\mp$ pairs are required to lie within the elastic scattering region from the $K\pi$ to $K\eta$ thresholds, corresponding to a mass in the range $[633, 1042]\mevcc$, for reasons outlined in Sec.~\ref{sec:propagators}.
+The four tracks are combined to produce a $B$ candidate that must originate from the PV and have a mass in the range $[5000, 5800]\mevcc$.
 Signal mode candidates with a three-body mass $m_{\Kp\Km\pimp}$ in the region $[1946.4,1990.4]\mevcc$ are removed to reject the background from \decay{\Bs}{\Dsmp\pipm} decays.